Legalise border crossings for French-Spanish rescue services

 Advised entity: EGTC Euregio Meuse-Rhine

-In spite of environmental objectives on the EU level to reduce plastic waste and virgin plastic, there are many contradicting procedures and regulations between Germany, Belgium and the Netherlands when it comes to recycling and transporting plastic feedstock.
+In spite of environmental objectives on the EU level to reduce plastic waste and virgin plastic, there are many contradicting procedures and regulations between Germany and Belgium when it comes to recycling and transporting plastic feedstock.
 This hinders effective cross-border collaboration to jointly address plastic waste.
 Solving these legal and administrative obstacles would allow the creation of a network of “Smart Specialized Plastic Recycling Hubs” that would increase cross-border synergies in the plastic recycling value chain.